vinceskahan/weewx-getting-started/README.md

 * a 'driver' interfaces with your weather station or other source of data
 * a 'skin' presents your data into web pages and/or generated images
-* a 'service' adds typically user-developed functionality to weeWX core
+* a 'service' adds typically user-developed functionality to WeeWX core
 * an 'extension' packages customizations for easy installation

-There are literally dozens of user-developed and user-supported drivers, skins, services, and extensions available to optionally add to your weeWX system.
+There are literally dozens of user-developed and user-supported drivers, skins, services, and extensions available to optionally add to your WeeWX system.

 You might see a few additional terms in the documentation and support forums:

 * LOOP data is readings your station emits routinely from its sensors, sometimes every few seconds
-* ARCHIVE data is that data summarized by weeWX periodically, generally every few minutes
+* ARCHIVE data is that data summarized by WeeWX periodically, generally every few minutes

-Archive data is what weeWX actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that 'archive_interval', which is by default 300 seconds.
+Archive data is what WeeWX actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that 'archive_interval', which is by default 300 seconds.

 ## WeeWX In A Nutshell

-For a working weeWX system need you learn how do the following:
+For a working WeeWX system need you learn how do the following:

-* install and configure weeWX itself
+* install and configure WeeWX itself
 * install and configure a webserver to match
 * learn how to monitor your system logs
 * learn how to change your initial settings